 If the pace on Agathonisi proves too much for you, then a further 45-minute ferry twice a week takes you to the even smaller and quieter island of Arki.

 Getting to Agathonisi by air involves a flight to the airport at Samos and then a connecting 1-hour ferry, as above.
-You will of course have to plan your journey as ferries don't go every day.
+You will have to plan your journey as ferries don't go every day.